Concord Faculty: Distinguished Credentials. Responsive Support.

 Steve Bracci is currently the associate dean of first-year programs at Concord.
 He teaches a number of first-year and upper-division subjects, and is the architect of the First-Year Intensive (FYI) Program, a preparation program for the First-Year Law Students’ Exam (FYLSE).
 Bracci briefly practiced law before becoming a full-time teacher in 1979.
 He has taught at a number of law schools during his academic career and has also served as the academic director for the law school divisions of a number of legal publishers.
 He is an expert in examination techniques and has conducted writing and test-taking seminars nationwide.

 Education: JD, Whittier Law School; BA, University of California, Los Angeles

 Kelley Mauerman has expertise in curriculum and course development and has created Concord’s Professional Responsibility and Cross Professional Ethics courses.
 She also serves as the director of the externship program and as a competition coach for Concord’s moot court team.
 She was previously a full-time professor of lawyering skills at Whittier Law School, where she developed and taught courses in lawyering skills, professional responsibility, electronic discovery, and pretrial litigation.
 After graduation from law school, Mauerman clerked for Magistrate Judge Cynthia G. Aaron in the United States District Court for the Southern District of California.
 She has practiced law in the area of wills, trusts, and estate planning and has presented at numerous regional and national conferences.

-Education: JD cum laude, University of San Diego School of Law; BA, Northwestern University
+Education: JD, University of San Diego School of Law; BA, Northwestern University

 Publications: (with Ernest Hadley and Eleanor Laws) Effective Summary Judgment Motions, Dewey Publications (2008)